RyanJarv/randrust/README.md

 ./check_randrust.py --url http://localhost:8000/key/4 --twarning .1 --tcritical .2 --clength 4:4
 RANDRUST OK - Decoded returned string length is 4 | length=4;1:;4:4;0 rtime=0.00957179069519043;0.1;0.2;0
 ```

-## Limitations

-These should be fixed soon, but until then this should not be used in production.

-* Docker Compose uses a hardcoded test key currently.
-This should be updated if used for anything but testing.
-* Has anxiety, may panic.
-* Unconfigurable bind interface.
-* This is my first coding in Rust... so whatever goes along with that.

 ## Development